Snæfellsjökull glacier is said to be one of the seven great energy centres of the earth, and has been attributed various mysterious powers.

 The park is perfect for exploring the adventurous world of the ocean, coastline and beach.
 Although the marine factor is the pride of the park, it is also a marvel for those interested in geology—and especially volcanology.
 Conditions for bird watching are good; birdlife is abundant both by the coast and in the lowlands.

 Vatnajökull National Park, established in 2008, encompasses not only all of Vatnajökull glacier but also extensive surrounding areas, including Skaftafell in the southwest, and Jökulsárgljúfur in the north.
-The park covers 13% of Iceland, making it the largest national park in Europe.
+The park covers 13% of Iceland, making it one of the largest national parks in Europe.

 Þingvellir is the national shrine of Iceland.
 It is a key location in Icelandic history as the oldest existing parliament in the world first assembled there in 930 AD. Þingvellir has for this reason been designated a UNESCO World Heritage Site.
 Besides being a location of historical significance, Þingvellir is also protected as a national park due to its unique geology and natural features.